-

 expert21 replied to Henry Ng Tsz Kiu's topic in Piano Music, Solo Keyboard

 Kia ora Henry, I quite like the contrast between the 4/4 sections and the 12/8 sections in this piece.
 However, as I mentioned on Discord, the recording has room for improvement; you said it was recorded in a rush and it kind of shows.
 Regardless, like the intermezzo, I think this is a very lovely piece.
-Ngā mihi, Arjuna -
+Ngā mihi, Archie -

 Kia ora Henry, Lovely little light piece.
 Brilliant performance as always.
 Ngā mihi, Arjuna